fsprojects/FSharpLint/README.md

 FSharpLint is a static analysis tool for F#.
 Like many other software linters, it analyzes your source code (using both typed and untyped syntax trees) and highlights any violations of defined F# coding rules.
 There are various kinds of rules:

-* **Conventions:** ensures that your API members follow project- or solution-wide naming conventions.
+* **Conventions:** ensures that your API members follow project- or solution-wide naming standards, or that your source code is structured in parts that don't surpass excessive (and configurable) certain lengths.
-* **Smells:** warns about logic that may pose maintainability problems or potential downsides.
+* **Smells:** warns about logic that may indicate defects, or pose maintainability problems or downsides.
-* **Formatting:** checks that code is indented and structured according to specified cosmetic standards.
+* **Formatting:** checks that code is indented and structured according to specified cosmetic standards (beware, this kind of rules are deprecated in favour of more mature tools such as `fantomas`).

 The tool is configurable via JSON and can be run as a console app or as an MSBuild task.
 It also provides an interface for easy integration into other software.